britl37/Apple-system-fonts/README.md

 ## Download the Fonts

-Apple provides these as free downloads for developers.
-You need an Apple ID (free tier is fine).
+Apple provides these as free downloads for developers in .dmg format.

 **🔗 [https://developer.apple.com/fonts/](https://developer.apple.com/fonts/)**